 NOTE: The inside diameter of the release valve used to initiate the test should be of equal or greater ID than the well casing to assure free flow of air from the well and that no interference or noise occurs to degrade data quality.
 The release valve on the pneumatic head has an ID of 1.0 inches (25.4 mm).
-A pneumatic head adapter (207304) is available for 1.5-inch and 2-inch (38 and 50mm) PVC wells.
+A pneumatic head adapter (207304) is available for 1.5-inch and 2-inch (38 and 50mm) PVC wells (Appendix I).
 Custom adapters can be fabricated for larger wells.

+Figure 2: Development of an SP16 groundwater sampler with a check valve (214061, 214062 or similar) by surging and purging.
+This may be conducted manually or the 12V Mechanical Actuator (214106) may be used when water levels are < 15ft/5m.
+Older wells may require redevelopment to obtain accurate slug test results.
 CAUTION: The transducer is delicate.
 Do not step on or strike the transducer as it may be damaged.
-Do not submerge the transducer more than 15 ft (4.5 m) below the static water level.
+Do not submerge the 15 psi transducer more than 20 ft (6 m) below the static water level and do not apply more than 10psi of air or water pressure to the transducer.
 Do not place the transducer in water with high concentrations of solvents or where free product is present as it can be damaged.